| My Imajica Experience

 Well, the first big bit, the JFK/SYD leg was

-in the gate area for my BNE flight that boards in an hour(careful,
+quite a haul.
+I'm starting this in the gate area for my BNE flight that boards in an hour(careful,

 I may do